 Basic theory and characteristics of Fourier series, Fourier, Laplace and Z transform of discrete and continuous signals and systems: linearity, delay, attenuation and scaling, behavior during derivation and integration.
 Convolution.
 Start and final value theorem.
 Applications for differential and difference equations.

 Discrete and continuous linear time-invariant systems: causality and time invariance.
 Stability condistions.

-Analog and digital systems and the terms transfer function, poles, zeroes, magnitude surfaces, cut-off frequency and Bode diagams.
+Ohms and Kirchhoff's laws in a complex form and the concept of impedance.
+Operational Amplifier.
+Passive and active analogue filters and the terms transfer function, poles, zeroes, magnitude surfaces, cut-off frequency and Bode diagams.